holistudio/project-spaceship/UPDATES.md

 ### 2024-03-16

+PyTorch DQN tutorial assumes that the next state's value = 0 when the episode/environment terminates:

 ```
+"""agent.py"""
 # Compute V(s_{t+1}) for all next states.
 # Expected values of actions for non_final_next_states are computed based
 # on the "older" target_net; selecting their best reward with max(1).values